Under review - Autumn 2020

 How would Oakwood School identify and assess children’s Special Educational Needs?

-Every pupil has a Statement of Special Educational Need or an Education, Health and Care Plan (EHCP).
+Every pupil has an Education, Health and Care Plan (EHCP).
 These are reviewed and shared with parents, families or carers through the school’s annual reporting process.

-Meetings are held three times each year with teachers and senior leaders to monitor progress.
+Meetings are held at least three times each year with teachers and senior leaders to monitor progress.
 The school works closely with therapists and external agencies to identify the holistic needs of every child.
-Pupils are assessed individually against their own prior learning.
+Please see our assessment policy for further information about how we assess our children.

 The assessment of individual achievements is an integral feature of the work of the school.
 Teachers evaluate individual targets on a regular basis and summarise achievements in the end of year reports.

-The majority of pupils at Oakwood School will be working within ‘P’ levels.
-These are pre National Curriculum Levels enabling teachers to assess the level at which a pupil is working in a given subject area and to measure progress.
+The majority of pupils at Oakwood School will be working pre National Curriculum enabling teachers to assess the level at which a pupil is working in a given subject area and to measure progress.
 Class Teachers collect evidence of pupil achievement and record achievements electronically.
 This data is then collected and analysed annually.

 How does the school evaluate the effectiveness of provision for pupils with Special Educational Needs?